etnepres/slack-deleter-userscript/README.md

 2. Install or add this scrypt
 On page *slack-deleter-userscript/slack-deleter-userscript.user.js* click Button [**Raw**](https://github.com/etnepres/slack-deleter-userscript/raw/master/slack-deleter-userscript.user.js)

-3. After edit the script: slackGroupURL => to your team handler

-// @match slackGroupURL.slack.com/messages/*

-4. Change token to yours, you can generate one at the bellow slack page
+3. Change token to yours, you can generate one at the bellow slack page

 const token = 'YOUR-TOKEN-HERE'; // You can learn it from: https://api.slack.com/custom-integrations/legacy-tokens

-5. Save the changes and now simply refresh at a message/channel to start deleting
+4. Save the changes and now simply refresh at a message/channel to start deleting

-6. Don't forget to leave me a start if you like it.
+5. Don't forget to leave me a start if you like it.

 ## **Donations**
 Help me feel appreciated with donations. *One has to eat.*